Home of 8 Genealogy Websites! Ancestors

 What was the "Battle of the Pen?"

-Another interesting source is the Civil War Magazine which published accounts of battles as written by various participatiing officers from both sides, the North and the South.
+The Civil War Magazine was an interesting source is the Civil War which published accounts of battles as written by various participatiing officers from both sides, the North and the South.
 As it turns out, the version provided by Southern officers won out, and this was the "Battle of the Pen."

 How does your Past become Real?